-The record date for each payment of interest on the Bonds is the last business day of the month preceding the interest payment date (if such date is not a business day, the record date will be the next succeeding business day) provided that, with respect to overdue interest, the Paying Agent may establish a special record date.
+The record date for each payment of interest on the Bonds is the last business day of the month preceding the interest payment date provided that, with respect to overdue interest, the Paying Agent may establish a special record date.
 The special record date may not be more than twenty (20) days before the date set for payment.
 The Paying Agent will mail notice of a special record date to the Bondholders at least ten (10) days before the special record date.